SAFE-Stack/docs/docs/intro.md

 * Re-use development skills on client and server
 * Rapidly create rich client-side web applications with no Javascript knowledge
 * Runs on the latest .NET Core (and tested daily by Microsoft)
-* Rapid development cycle with support for hot module reloading
+* Rapid development cycle with support for [hot module replacement](hot-module-replacement.md)
 * Interact with native Javascript libraries whenever needed
 * Create client-side applications purely in F#, with full type checking for safety
 * Seamlessly share code between client and server